lookbusy1344/Searcher/Expected test results.md

 ## General tests for pdf, docx and txt

 ### searcher.exe -s "terrors of the earth"
-Expected: the 3 king lear files and 'King Lear pdf.zip' (a pdf inside a zip)
+Expected: the 3 king lear files and 'King Lear pdf.zip' (a pdf inside a zip) and 'Lear and Macbeth docx.zip' (a docx inside a zip)

 ### searcher.exe -s "it is the east"
 Expected: the 3 Romeo files, and 'Macbeth and Romeo txt.zip'